Option window()

 window(rangevar #from #up to)

-The rangevar is usually a time variable such as date, monthly date, or yearly date.
-Both #from and #upto are numeric values that mark how far the window will go away from the current value of the rangevar.
-Negative values of these mean going back # periods from the current observation.
-Similarly, positive values mean going ahead # periods from the current observations. asrol considers the focal observation as part of the past.
-In the following paragraphs, I present some examples to understand option window() more clearly.
+The rangevar typically represents a time variable, such as a date, monthly date, or yearly date.
+Both #from and #upto are numeric values that determine the extent of the window from the current value of the rangevar.
+Negative values indicate a shift back by # periods from the current observation, while positive values signify a move forward by # periods from the current observations. asrol treats the focal observation as part of the past.
+In the subsequent paragraphs, I will provide some examples to elucidate the window() option more clearly.

 Example 1: Last 5 years, including the most recent one